 - If the water quickly collects in the toilet bowl and you have kept your black water valve CLOSED, you probably have a blocked toilet line.

 Note: For more information on identifying the type of clog you have, refer to our guide, What Kind of RV Clog Do I Have?

 Clearing a Pyramid Plug

 So, you are sure that you have a pyramid plug and are wondering what you can do to get rid of it?
-When you use our easy-to-follow steps and Unique Tank Cleaner, knocking out a poop pyramid is not complicated or stressful.
+When you use our easy-to-follow steps and Unique Clear-It, knocking out a poop pyramid is not complicated or stressful.
 Refer to the Clearing a Pyramid Plug section in our guide on Clearing RV Toilet Clogs.
 And as always, if you are having trouble resolving your RV toilet clog issue after following our guide, contact us any time for assistance!